YouTube reinstates Trump's account ahead of 2024 campaign

 The decision means the former president's accounts on three major social media platforms have been restored ahead of the 2024 election.
 Twitter and Meta, the parent company of Facebook and Instagram, both suspended Trump's accounts after Jan.
 6 and have restored them in recent months.

+On Friday, the former president posted on Facebook for the first time since he was allowed back on the platform last month.

+"I'M BACK," he wrote, posting an old video clip of himself alongside former Vice President Mike Pence and Trump's son, Barron.

-Trump, who has tens of millions of followers on YouTube, Twitter, Facebook and Instagram, has not posted on the platforms since being reinstated, instead preferring to post on his own social network, Truth Social.
+Trump, who has tens of millions of followers on YouTube, Twitter, Facebook and Instagram, has, up to now, stuck to his own social network, Truth Social.

 for more features.